Catcus3/neo4j/README.md

 ## Notes
 - Ensure the OnRev API is running and accessible before starting the proxy.
-- Update YAML and JSON config files to match your environment and security needs.
+- Update YAML and JSON config files to match environment and security needs.
 - Extend proxy logic in `main.py` for custom routing, logging, or authentication as needed.